- What is Data Independence in DBMS?

 What is Data Independence in DBMS?

-Data Independence means the ability of the data to change the schema at one level of the database without having to change the schema at the next higher level.
+Data independence in DBMS refers to the ability to modify the database schema at one level without affecting the schema at the next higher level.
 In simple words, we can say that Data independence is a property of a database that allows the User or Database Administrator to change the schema at one level without affecting the data or schema at another level.

 Achieving Data Independence in DBMS Through Data Abstraction